-Whole grains are affordable, last longer in storage and can provide excellent flavor and quality, but you can't use these grains to their full potential without a home grain mill.
+Whole grains are affordable, last longer in storage and can provide excellent flavor and quality.
+That said, you can't use these grains to their full potential without a home grain mill.
+Manual flour mills tend to be less expensive than their powered cousins, but still get the job done.
+For light amounts of grain grinding or an off grid situation, a manual grinder is a solid choice.

 What is a Grain Mill?

-Essentially, the concept remains unchanged from what Ancient Egyptians or even the American colonials used in their day: two rough surfaces (usually stones) grinding against one another to pulverize the wheat or other material into a powder that could be used for baking a truly massive variety of dishes.
-However, previous generations had to deal with weaknesses that we would find unacceptable, such as millstone grit in their breads that wore down their teeth.
-Modern grain mills take the essential concept of grinding surfaces and use modern materials and technology to eliminate the weaknesses our forebears dealt with.
+Essentially, flour milling remains unchanged from what Ancient Egyptians or even the American colonials used in their day.
+Two rough surfaces (usually stones) grind against one another to pulverize the wheat or other material into a powder.
+Previous generations had issues such as millstone grit in their breads that wore down their teeth.
+Thankfully, modern grain mills take the concept of grinding surfaces and use modern materials and technology to produce a clean, consistent product.

 - Can be powered either by hand or by electricity